blackakula/redux-composite/README.md

 Are you immutable?
 Than probably you don't use ~~`setState()`~~ in your code.
 Having single global state of application in a labelled transition system, most likely we also have `dispatch()` method to make transitions of the global state.
-Low-level component doesn't know labels ("actions") for the global state.
-How to inject the consistent `dispatch()` method to the low-level component?
+Low-level system doesn't know labels ("actions") and structure of the global state.
+How to inject the consistent `dispatch()` method to the low-level system?
 Assuming high-level reducer is implemented as a composite, than the high-level `dispatch()` method should use composite reducer, like in next example:

 ```javascript